There are three steps in applying for a study stay at UCT, Prague

 Minimum length of a traineeship is 2 months.

-*students visiting courses during whole semester
+*students visiting courses during the whole semester

 - Students arriving for studies can choose from courses available for Erasmus+ programme

-- Language of instructions: English
+- The language of instructions: English

 - Students can choose only within the respective level (Bachelor or Master).
-Do not combine courses from Bachelor and Master level, you will not be able to follow the courses due to schedule overlaps.
+Do not combine courses from the Bachelor and Master level, you will not be able to follow the courses due to schedule overlaps.

 n Due to a large number of courses offered, some schedule overlaps might occur even if you follow the instruction.